glenvasa/Travel-Companion/README.md

 - Users enter the website via the homepage on which they encounter a dropdown menu that provides ten choices of web fonts to style the website to their preference.
 - Users have call to action to complete login form (firstname, lastname, and email address) to enter website and reach Destination page.
-- Destinaton page prompts user to enter a city or city/state combination for U.S. and international cities.
+- Destination page prompts user to enter a city or city/state combination for U.S. and international cities.
 - Results Page displays grid of 25 hotels/motels cards related to the user city entry.
 - Clicking "More Details" button on card brings user to Details Page on which they can choose to view Hotel Images or Hotel Info.
 - Hotel Images option displays various images related to the interior, exterior, and amenities offered by the hotel.